Cotton Prices: Navigating the Global Market Dynamics

 ● Leisure Wear: Cotton is a great material for casual clothing since it is breathable and comfortable.

-● Undergarments benefit from this material.
+●Undergarments: It is great material for Undergarment as well.
 It has hypoallergenic qualities.
 It is also very supple.

 ● T-Shirts: Because of its comfort and adaptability, cotton t-shirts are a wardrobe must.